IbrahemSaleh/IbrahemSaleh.github.io/README.md

 in College of Computer and Information Sciences at Imam Mohammed bin Saud Islamic University, I got a course in web design and development.

+### Skills

+I got a course in web design and development.